 Derek: [05:02] I want to talk more about your teaching, but first I want to step back just a little bit.
 You’ve been very active in the digital humanities community here at Vanderbilt.
 You mentioned your experience as a HASTAC Scholar a few years ago, but I know you’ve been involved in lots of other ways here at Vanderbilt and really beyond.

 [05:21] How would you define that term, digital humanities, for someone who’s not familiar with it?

 [05:41] I do actually think it’s a lot more than that.
-It really can mean a lot of different things to a lot of different people.
-To me it really means meaningfully integrating digital tools, digital infrastructure into our research and teaching.
-Then also looking back at those things critically and applying the same type of scholarly analysis that we do to all other spheres of our lives.
+It really can mean a lot of different things to a lot of different peoples.
+To me it really means meaningfully integrating digital tools, digital infrastructure into our research and teaching, but then also looking back at those things critically and applying the same type of scholarly analysis that we do to all other spheres of our lives.

-[06:38] That for me is how I’ve both experience, but also define Digital Humanities.
+[06:38] That for me is how I’ve both experienced, but also define digital humanities.
 Just taking what we see as a critical analysis of humanities and trying to both integrate digital into that, but also use that as a lens to critique these structures and think about them thoughtfully.

-Derek: [07:02] You mention HASTAC a couple of times, but I don’t think we’d settle what that is.
+Derek: [07:02] We mentioned HASTAC a couple of times, but I don’t think we’ve said what that is.
 Can you say a little bit about…I don’t know what the acronym…Can you help me remember that?

 Derek: [07:30] That’s when we joined the national program, yeah.